linkerd/website/linkerd.io/content/2/tasks/setting-up-service-profiles.md

 ```
 Use the name `my-service.prod.svc.cluster.local` for the ServiceProfile.

-Note that at present, you cannot view statistics gathered for routes in this ServiceProfile in the web dashboard.
-You can get the statistics using the CLI
+Note that at present, you cannot view statistics gathered for routes
+in this ServiceProfile in the web dashboard.
+You can get the
+statistics using the CLI.

 For a complete demo walkthrough, check out the
 [books](/2/tasks/books/#service-profiles) demo.